wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 ![breadboard keyboard with 2 rows and 2 columns](images/breadboard_keyboard_2x2_labeled.jpg "2x2 breadboard keyboard")

 The key matrix has two rows and two columns.
-Breadboard power rails are repurposed as matrix rows.
+Breadboard bus strips are used as matrix rows.
 Short bare wires connect terminal strips into matrix columns.
 Switch-diode pairs connect rows to columns.